 Chinmayanand granted bail in sexual abuse case

-It is applied when someone in authority takes advantage of his official position and "induces or seduces" a woman to have sex with him.
-In a parallel case, the woman was charged with trying to extort money from the BJP leader, whom she had accused of rape.
+It is applied when someone in authority takes advantage of his official position to "induce or seduce" a woman to have sex with him.
+In a parallel case, the woman was charged with trying to extort money from Chinmayanand, whom she had accused of rape.

+The high court granted her bail on December 4.
+The Supreme Court had stepped in after the 23-year-old law student went missing for a few days in August last year after posting a video clip on social media, alleging sexual abuse.

+A special investigation team of Uttar Pradesh Police, formed on the directions of the apex court, arrested Chinmayanand about a month later.
+The SIT also arrested the student after a complaint that she and her friends had tried to extort Rs 5 crore from Chinmayanand, threatening to make public videos showing her giving massages to the former minister.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)